 Find the Hidden Jobs

-When there are no job adverts of interest to you you need to adopt the creative job search approach.
-This means that you take charge and manage the search in a way that brings you closer to the job you want.
-This approach is more pro-active than answering advertisements or sending out random CVs.
+People who are looking for jobs often start by searching job advertisements on job boards, recruitment agency websites and company pages online.
+When there are no job adverts of interest to you you need to get creative.
+This means that you can decide to take charge and manage your job search in a way that brings you closer to the job you want, without waiting for opportunities to be created by others.
+This approach is more pro-active than answering advertisements or sending out CVs in response to job adverts.

 Features of the creative job search include accessing the hidden market, acquiring networking skills and developing an effective job search action plan.

-6 out of 10 jobs are not advertised - they arise through the 'hidden market'.
-Discover your 'hidden market' and do some of the following:
+Depending on the sector, up to 7 out of 10 jobs are not advertised - they arise through the 'hidden job market'.
+Discover your 'hidden opportunities' by doing some of the following:

-- Contact the experts in the field, e.g. join the professional bodies.
+- Develop contacts with experts in the field you want to work in, e.g. join the professional bodies.

 - Become a volunteer or get work-experience in that area.